signal11/m-stack/README.txt

 License
 --------
 For right this minute, the software is licensed under the LGPL.
-That will likely change in the future, to add exceptions which make it more appropriate for firmware.
-For right now though, this shouldn't be going into anything production, and straight LGPL licensing should help to ensure that for now.
+That will likely change in the near future, to add a linking exception for unmodified copies of the M-Stack.

-In the near future, this product will be licensed under both open source and commercial licenses, with commercial licenses being available for purchase for companies and projects which cannot comply with the terms of any of the open source licenses.
+In the near future, this product will be licensed under both open source and commercial licenses, with commercial licenses being available for purchase for companies and projects which cannot comply with the terms of any of the open source license.

 Contribution
 -------------